graphql/graphql.github.io/src/content/faq/General.md

 permalink: /faq/
 gettingStartedQuestions: Why should I use GraphQL?,Does GraphQL replace REST?,How can I learn GraphQL?,Is GraphQL a database language like SQL?,Is GraphQL only for React or JavaScript developers?
 generalQuestions: Is GraphQL frontend or backend?,Does GraphQL use HTTP?,What is a GraphQL client and why would I use one?,Where is the documentation for subscriptions?,Does GraphQL replace ORMs?,Is GraphQL owned by Facebook?,Who is behind GraphQL?,What is the GraphQL Foundation?
-bestPracticesQuestions: How does GraphQL affect my product’s performance?,Does GraphQL support offline usage?,What are the security concerns with GraphQL?,How can I set up authorization with GraphQL?,How does authentication work with GraphQL?,Is GraphQL the right fit for designing a microservice architecture?,How can I document my GraphQL API?
+bestPracticesQuestions: How does GraphQL affect my product’s performance?,Is GraphQL scalable?,Does GraphQL support offline usage?,What are the security concerns with GraphQL?,How can I set up authorization with GraphQL?,How does authentication work with GraphQL?,Is GraphQL the right fit for designing a microservice architecture?,How does versioning work in GraphQL?,How can I document my GraphQL API?
 specificationQuestions: What is the best way to follow specification releases?,How can I contribute to the GraphQL specification?
 frontendQuestions: Does GraphQL replace Redux or other state management libraries?
 ---